NW=New World OW=Old World AB=Arboreal TR=Terrestrial

 1", $30 each

-Recently moved from the genus Brachypelma, Honduran Curlyhair's are a great pet species, and like it's common name suggests, these have extremely fuzzy golden brown setae covering the legs, making this spider appear bulky.
+Recently moved from the genus Brachypelma, Honduran Curlyhair's are a great pet species, and like its common name suggests, these have extremely fuzzy golden-brown setae covering the legs, making this spider appear bulky.
 Reaching 5"-6" as adults!!
 A true hobby icon!

 Copyright � 2025 a href="mailto:kswift@swiftinverts.com">Kelly Swift.
 All right reserved.